impactorbitco/handbook-main/content/ims/policies/information-security/IT Access Controls.md

 Parent item: Data Handling & Security Policy (Data%20Handling%20&%20Security%20Policy%201c0d6625c679812a8c51c544b53c58b7.md)
 Status: Not started
 Version Number: 1.1

-IT Access Controls Policy
+---

 1. Introduction

-At Green Orbit Digital, we recognise the importance of controlling access to our IT systems and data to protect the integrity, confidentiality, and availability of sensitive information.
+At Impact Orbit Creative Group, we recognise the importance of controlling access to our IT systems and data to protect the integrity, confidentiality, and availability of sensitive information.
 Effective access control is essential for safeguarding business assets, complying with data protection regulations, and ensuring that only authorised individuals can access critical resources.

 This document outlines our approach to IT access controls, providing a clear framework for managing user access rights, monitoring access activities, and mitigating the risks associated with unauthorized access.